Adam Oates: Early life

-Oates was born on August 27, 1962, in Weston, a neighborhood in Toronto.
+Oates was born on August 27, 1962, in Weston, a neighbourhood in Toronto.
 As a youth, he played both hockey and box lacrosse, favouring the latter sport.
 He played in the 1975 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Toronto.

 Oates played five seasons with the Etobicoke Eclipse of the Ontario Lacrosse Association (OLA) Junior A Lacrosse League.
 An offensive standout, Oates' total of 181 points in 19 games in 1981 was the 11th highest total in OLA junior history at the time.
 As the league's leading scorer, he won the Bobby Allan Award and in one game that season, set OLA Junior A single-game records of 19 assists and 29 points.
 Oates played one season of Senior A with the Brampton Excelsiors of Major Series Lacrosse but left the game in 1984 to focus on his hockey career.

 Describing his younger self as a "punk", Oates said he partied frequently.
 He dropped out of high school to focus on hockey and ended up working as a gas station attendant at age 19.
 Oates played two full seasons and parts of a third with the Junior A Markham Waxers of the Ontario Provincial Junior A Hockey League (OPJAHL).
 He scored 89 points in 43 games during 1980–81 and 159 points – including 105 assists – in 1981–82.
-He went unselected in the NHL Entry Draft, however, as scouts considered him too slow to play in the NHL.
+He went unselected in the NHL entry draft, however, as scouts considered him too slow to play in the NHL.
 He returned to high school to complete his diploma when he was recruited to play for Rensselaer Polytechnic Institute (RPI).